Australian tycoon turns to China for Titanic dream

 "Let's just say I'm not exactly calling up my bank needing a rise in my credit card limit," he said.

 Forbes puts his wealth at $795 million.
-BRW magazine, an Australian monthly, says he's worth A$3.85 billion ($4 billion).
+BRW magazine, an Australian monthly, says he's worth A$3.85 billion.

 He has a passion for vintage cars owning more than 80 and recently dispatched buyers to snatch up even more at a European auction ahead of the opening of a planned museum.